-- 2.1 The Health and Wellbeing Board note the Quarter 2 (2022/23) performance and progress made in respect of the Better Care Fund (BCF) schemes as part of the Reading Integration Board's Programme of Work. - 2.2 The Health & Wellbeing Board to note the Adult Social Care (ASC) Hospital Discharge Fund Plan and Narrative for 2022/23 which has been formally submitted by the due date of 16th December 2022 to NHS England utilising delegated authority of the Executive Director for Adult Social Care in consultation with the Lead Member for Public Health in order to comply with national deadlines outside of the Board meeting cycle.
+- 2.1 The Health and Wellbeing Board note the Quarter 3 (2022/23) performance and progress made in respect of the Better Care Fund (BCF) schemes as part of the Reading Integration Board's Programme of Work. - 2.2 The Health & Wellbeing Board to note the spend against the Adult Social Care (ASC) Hospital Discharge Fund Plan for 2022/23 which is subject to fortnightly reporting to NHS England until the end of March 2023.